bkjohnson/homeassistant-storj-integration/README.md

 ## Prerequisites

+Your HomeAssistant version must be at least version `2025.4.0`.

 You need to have a Storj account along with an [Access Grant that you created][access-grant].
 The [`uplink` CLI tool][uplink] will also need to be installed on your Home Assistant instance.

 ## Installation